Ben Alexander (actor)

-Nicholas Benton "Ben" Alexander III (June 27, 1911 – July 5, 1969) was an American motion picture actor, who started out as a child actor in 1916.
+Nicholas Benton Alexander III (June 27, 1911 – July 5, 1969) was an American motion picture actor, who started out as a child actor in 1916.
 He is best remembered for his role as Officer Frank Smith in the Dragnet franchise.

-Life and career
+Early life and career

+A native of Goldfield, Nevada, Alexander was the son of Nicholas Benton Alexander Jr. and Elizabeth Hinkley.

-After a number of silent films, he retired from screen work, but came back for the World War I classic, All Quiet on the Western Front (1930), in which Alexander received good notices as an adult actor as "Kemmerick", the tragic amputation victim.
+After a number of silent films, he retired from screen work, but came back for the World War I classic, All Quiet on the Western Front (1930), in which Alexander received good notices as an adult actor as "Kemmerich", the tragic amputation victim.
+Earnings from the film allowed him to attend Stanford University; however, three years later, in the midst of the Great Depression, he was forced to leave school for lack of funds.

 He found a new career as a successful radio announcer in the late 1940s, including a stint on The Martin and Lewis Show.
 Alexander also acted on radio, playing Philip West in the 1939–40 soap opera Brenthouse on the Blue Network.

+From October 1950 to January 1951, Alexander hosted Party Time at Club Roma, a nightly late-night television show on NBC described as "part Truth or Consequences-type stunt show and part talent contest".

 In 1952, Jack Webb, actor-producer-director of Dragnet, needed a replacement for Barton Yarborough, who had played Detective Romero opposite Webb's Sgt.
 Joe Friday.
 Webb selected Alexander, but had to wait until he was available.
 A few actors filled in as Friday's partners until Alexander appeared in the newly created role of Officer Frank Smith, first in the radio series, then reprised the role in film and on television.
 The popular series ran until 1959.
 When Webb revived it in 1966, he wanted Alexander to rejoin him, but Alexander had just signed to play the role of Sgt.
 Dan Briggs on the weekly ABC series Felony Squad.

-On July 5, 1969, Alexander was found dead of heart attack in his Los Angeles home when his wife and children returned from a camping trip.
-He was cremated.